Two veterans in conversation outdoors.

 • Universities supporting veteran and graduate communities

-• Companies and sponsors investing in transition, leadership, and connection
+• Companies and sponsors supporting transition, leadership, and connection

 Research and impact

-The long-term model can support research on veteran identity transition, intergenerational exchange, and connection as a stabilizing force in mental health and suicide prevention.
+Veteran Fellowship can support research on identity transition, intergenerational exchange, and connection as a stabilizing force in mental health and suicide prevention.

 Governance

-Veteran Fellowship operates as a program of Service Fellowship Project, Inc., a 501(c)(3) nonprofit organization, governed by an independent board providing oversight and mission stewardship.
+Veteran Fellowship operates as a program of Service Fellowship Project, Inc., a 501(c)(3) nonprofit governed by an independent board.

 Future platform features

-As the network grows, additional tools can support thoughtful pairing, geographic connections, scheduling, and optional reflections after meetings.
+As the network grows, tools will support thoughtful matching, geographic connections, scheduling, and optional reflections after conversations.

 Join the fellowship